simonchen92/mocha-chai-testing/readme.md

 There are many potential benefits to Test Driven Development:

-- Writing tests frist means you'll definitely have tests to test your program once you're done!
+- Writing tests first means you'll definitely have tests to test your program once you're done!
 - Writing tests first can help specify project requirements.
 - Writing tests first can help you think about the intricacies